jadnehme/playground/README.md

 ## Data Flow

-The full data flow, from event triggering can be seen is the picture below.
+The full data flow, starting with event triggering to the completion of the lambda function can be viewed in the picture below.
 There are 5 lambda functions that work together.
-- **auth_handler** which is triggered by a visit (or API call) to one of the auth page and handles web interaction as well as validating and saving the credentials.
-Auth_handler redirects to pages which retriger a aut_handler call for validation/success.
+- **auth_handler** is triggered by a visit (or API call) to one of the auth page. auth_handle and handles interaction to save and validate credentials. it redirects to pages which retriger a aut_handler call for validation/success.
-- **job_coordination** which is triggered daily, queries for each configuration and saves the results in S3 buket.
+- **job_coordination** is scheduled daily.
+That lamba queries dynamo for each job, queries athena logs for entries that are in the config but are missing lctg values and saves these entries in an S3 bucket.
-- **daily_maintenance** which is triggered (if configured as such) by the job_coordination, validates credentials daily and does housekeeping such as recreating fields on the ESP
+- **daily_maintenance** is triggered  by the job_coordination (if configured as such).
+It validates credentials daily and does housekeeping such as recreating fields on the ESP.
-- **push_dispatcher** which is triggered by files being written on the same S3 bucket which job coordination writes.
-Push dispatcher then converts the files into queued events.
+- **push_dispatcher** is triggered by files being written on the same S3 bucket which job coordination writes. push_dispatcher then converts each row of the files into events in a queue..
 - **update_contact** which is triggered by the queue push_dispatcher created and updates the lcee field in the ESP.

 ![all_handlers in docs folder](https://github.com/LiveIntent/espresso/blob/main/docs/espresso_flow_all_handlers.png "Full flow")

 ## class structure
-All handlers rely on the the main class hierarchy for the BaseProcessor.
+All handlers rely on the the main class BaseProcessor and its children.
 - BaseProcessor provides default implementation for daily maintenance called by the daily maintenance lambda, getting custome fields name, getting access tokens in the secret manager, processing auth_request used by the auth_handler lambad, as well as the abstract method definition for processing authentication, updating the lctg value and lctg updates used by the espresso_integration_processor lambda.
 It also provides basic work and helpers for authentication and API calls.
 - There are three types of implementation of BaseProcessor depending on the authentication requirement.
   - APIKeyProcessor for ESPs that require a regular key for authorization.